Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

 \begin{subsection}{Limits of the rescaled model} Next, we prove the scaling limit in $d \geq 2$.
 Let $f : [-1,1]^d \to \R$ and let $u$ be the solution to continuum problem

 Depending on the dimension $d$, we will make one of the two following assumptions:

 or

-Condition \eqref{A2} is clearly weaker than \eqref{A1}, and it suffices in the case of square/cubic domains in $d=2,3$ using estimates in \cite{MS19}.
+Condition \eref{A2} is clearly weaker than \eref{A1}, and it suffices in the case of square/cubic domains in $d=2,3$ using estimates in \cite{MS19}.
 We conjecture that it is also sufficient in all other cases.
 We set $a(x) = -L^{-d/2 - 2} \sum_{y \in \car_L} f(y/L) \Gamma_L(x,y)$.